gegeismeisme/gg-hanzibishun/docs/privacy-policy.md

 ---
-title: Hanzi Stroke Order - Privacy Policy
+title: Hanzi Dictionary & Strokes - Privacy Policy
 updated: 2025-12-26
 ---

-Hanzi Stroke Order (the "App") is an offline-first learning tool published by Bishun Studio.
+Hanzi Dictionary & Strokes (the "App", package name `com.yourstudio.hskstroke.bishun`) is an offline-first learning tool published by `ark_go`.
 This document explains what information is processed, how it is stored, and how you can control it.

 ## 1. Data We Collect / Process